hshissong/KY-Warning-Sirens/README.md

 Include embedded images, as needed, to document the mapping process, including key data management or geoprocessing steps and settings
 Information about the projection of the final map

+ The README.md file will be visualized at the pathway following the pattern *https://github.com/username/repository-name*

+ The index.html file will be visualized at *https://username.github.io/repository-name*.

+ You will need to create links on each page that links to the other page.
+For example, creating a link on the README.md file that takes the viewer to the index.html page.

 Jeff Co data link: https://jefferson-ky-outdoor-warning-sirens-lojic.hub.arcgis.com/ Most data around Cinci from OSM